Many thanks for considering an expedition or course with Hepworth Adventures Ltd

 For Safety, we reserve the right to change or cancel a course due to weather/ environmental or other conditions beyond our control.
 In this event we will inform you as soon as possible using the contact details provided on the booking form.
 In this case we will offer an alternative activity or course date.

 Insurance: We have full Public Liability Insurance with Activities Industry Mutual.
-However, we would advise that you are insured for your course or expedition to cover the activity you are undertaking.
+However, we would strongly advise that you are insured for your course or expedition to cover the activity you are undertaking.

 We do not include any personal accident, cancellation, third party liability or personal insurance.